JxxC0831/CISC3300/readme.md

-this is my github repository for cisc3300
+This is in_class_assignment, it's a txt file include answers for question 1-9